-In fact, since the current recovery began, in mid-2009, pre-inflation manufacturing wages have improved by only 18.60 percent.
-Overall private sector wages are 24.12 percent higher.
+In fact, since the current economic recovery began, in mid-2009, inflation-adjusted manufacturing wages have risen by only 0.47 percent.